 WELCOME TO POLARIS

 Welcome to Polaris Class, where we have years 3 and 4.
-Mrs Campbell is the class teacher and Mrs Evans and Mrs Hodson work with us too.
+Mrs Campbell and Mrs Reynolds are the class teachers and Mrs Evans works with us too.

 We have a great year planned with the new curriculum and are very much looking forward to learning new things.

-P.E. is on a Friday afternoon Please come to school in your kit until further notice.
+P.E. is on a Thursday afternoon Please come to school in your kit.

 Kagan Cooperative Learning